nathvda/hello-world/README.md

 To introduce myself, maybe I should write a little bit of background.
 As you may notice, I love learning.
 [^2]

-[^2]: Spoiler, she has no idea what she is doing right now.
+[^2]: Spoiler, she has no idea what she is doing right now, but she's trying to use the footnotes, so here we go again.

 ## Houhou Again